TIMELINE - India's moves to curb iron ore exports, mining

 March 30 -- Indian Railways says it will impose a "busy season" charge of 7 percent on iron ore freight rates from April 1 to June 30 and from October 1 to March 31.
 The charge will equate to about 150-200 rupees per tonne, one trader says.

-April 5 -- The Supreme Court orders Karnataka state to lift its ban on iron ore shipments from April 20.
+April 5 -- Supreme Court orders Karnataka to lift ban on iron ore shipments from April 20.

-June 27 -- Iron ore exporter Mineral Enterprises Ltd says it will ask the Supreme Court to uphold the lifting of the Karnataka ban, which has been delayed by an inquiry into illegal mining.
+June 27 -- Iron ore exporter Mineral Enterprises Ltd says to call on Supreme Court to uphold lifting of the Karnataka ban which has been delayed by an inquiry into illegal mining.

 July 27 -- An independent-led inquiry implicates B.S.
 Yediyurappa, chief minister of Karnataka, in a $3.6 billion illegal iron ore mining scandal.

-July 29 -- The Supreme Court imposes an interim ban on mining in the district of Bellary, a key iron-ore rich region in Karnataka, on concerns over environment degradation.
+July 29 -- Supreme Court imposes an interim ban on mining in the district of Bellary, a key iron-ore rich region in Karnataka, on concerns of environment degradation.

 July 31 -- Yediyurappa resigns as Karnataka chief minister.

-August 5 -- The Supreme Court partially lifts the iron ore mining ban in Bellary district, allowing state-run NMDC (NMDC.NS) to mine up to 1 million tonnes a month from August 6.
+August 5 -- Supreme Court partially lifts iron ore mining ban in Bellary district, allowing state-run NMDC (NMDC.NS) to mine up to 1 million tonnes a month from August 6.

 December 12 -- India's top iron ore producing state, Odisha, stops issuing export permits for iron ore cargoes shipped via two small ports, Gangavaram and Kakinada.